 “I think inducting women in the fighter stream is a very, very big and a positive step on part of the Air Force,” Gunjan said.
 “Being a pioneer, I would say, it feels great and I would only say that I hope these women who’ve come into the fighter stream now give their 100 per cent and really, really touch the sky with glory.”

-Gunjan Saxena’s story will now be told on the big screen, in a movie with Janhvi Kapoor in the lead.
-Titled Gunjan Saxena: The Kargil Girl, this movie releases on March 13, 2020.
+Gunjan Saxena’s story will now be told in a movie with Janhvi Kapoor in the lead.
+Titled Gunjan Saxena: The Kargil Girl, this movie releases on Netflix soon.